-- a. prepare a specific waste DPD to show how the waste apportionment figure of 309,000 tonnes per annum by 2020 required by the London Plan will be met.
-This will include: - i. identifying suitable sites for the purpose of managing the waste; - identifying which boroughs the Council will be working with and how much the pooled apportionment of those boroughs will be so that the apportionment figure can be met; - iii. working in partnership with the GLA and neighbouring boroughs to meet the apportionment figure; - iv. safeguarding the existing waste management sites along with Cremorne Wharf, maximising its use for waste management, water transport and cargo-handling purposes; - require on-site waste treatment facilities as part of development at Kensal and Earl's Court to handle waste arising from the new uses on the site (this could include recycling facilities and anaerobic digestion); - c. require provision of adequate refuse and recycling storage space which allows for ease of collection in all developments;
+- prepare a specific waste DPD to show how the waste apportionment figure of 309,000 tonnes per annum by 2020 required by the London Plan will be met.
+This will include: - i. identifying suitable sites for the purpose of managing the waste;

-- require that development proposals make use of the rail and the waterway network for the transportation of construction waste and other waste; - e. require applicants for major developments to prepare and implement Site Waste Management Plans for demolition and construction waste.
+- ii. identifying which boroughs the Council will be working with and how much the pooled apportionment of those boroughs will be so that the apportionment figure can be met; - working in partnership with the GLA iii. and neighbouring boroughs to meet the apportionment figure; - safeguarding the existing waste iv. management sites along with Cremorne Wharf, maximising its use for waste management, water transport and cargo-handling purposes; - b. require on-site waste treatmentmanagement facilities as part of development at Kensal and Earl's Court to handle waste arising from the new uses on the site (this could include facilities such as recycling facilities and anaerobic digestion); - require provision of adequate refuse and C. recycling storage space which allows for ease of collection in all developments; - d. require that development proposals make use of the rail and the waterway network for the transportation of construction waste and other waste; - require applicants for major e. developments to prepare and implement Site Waste Management Plans for demolition and construction waste.